kbengine/kbengine.github.com/docs/installation.md

 KBEngine can read KBE_ROOT, KBE_RES_PATH, KBE_BIN_PATH system environment variables to do something.

+Environment variables description:

+	UID:
+		uid is used to distinguish between different server groups, if multiple servers distributed server maintenance KBE then uid must be the same on each server, uid must be greater than 0 and less than 32767.
+		(Note: Windows system account no UID attribute, Users need to add this environment variable)

+	KBE_ROOT:

+		kbe root directory path.

+	KBE_RES_PATH:

+		Related Resources path with ':' or ';' separated, the first "respath" is kbe engine "respath", the second "respath" must be the root user scripts, others without limitation.

+	KBE_BIN_PATH:

+		kbe binary file directory path.

+To set environment variables:

 	Linux: (if kbe be installed in ~/ directory)

 		[kbe@localhost ~]# vim ~/.bashrc